Elote Bowl

 • ¼ cup sour cream

-• 2 tbsp fresh cilantro chopped - divided
+• 2 tablespoon fresh cilantro chopped - divided

 • 16 oz corn kernels canned (drained), frozen or fresh (removed from cob)